Washington County Awards Mississippi Scholars

-Join Mississippi Scholars and Mississippi Scholars Tech Master at our annual Salute to Mississippi Scholars event, held on April 10 at the Jackson Convention Complex in conjunction with the Mississippi Economic Council's Annual Meeting.
+Join Mississippi Scholars and Mississippi Scholars Tech Master as we explore "How to Have an 'Incredible Workforce' Using Mississippi Scholars and Mississippi Scholars Tech Master Tech Master" on April 10 at the Jackson Convention Complex in conjunction with the Mississippi Economic Council's Annual Meeting.

 The Mississippi Economic Council (MEC), along with an influential group of leaders from some of the state’s largest employers, have joined forces to create a program that will help Mississippi move forward to improve its workforce readiness.